Apply for security screening for your personnel

 Your security screening request will be closed if:

-- the applicant is not eligible to hold clearance in Canada
+- the applicant is not eligible to hold a security status/clearance in Canada

 - the forms are not properly completed or signed

 - the applicant failed to respond to requests for additional information

 - the applicant failed to attend a scheduled security screening interview